brianstock/MixSIAR/README.md

 ## Installation

-The GUI has been removed from the CRAN version of MixSIAR (if desired, see MixSIARgui).
+The GUI has been removed from the CRAN version of MixSIAR (if desired, see [MixSIARgui](https://github.com/brianstock/MixSIARgui) on GitHub).
 Running MixSIAR with scripts is easier to install and better for repeated analysis.

 1. Download and install/update [R](https://cran.r-project.org/).